idriveanaltima/cli-app-mysql/README.md

 To setup you'll need to

-1) Create a mysql database using the schema.sql
+1) Create a MySQL database using the schema.sql
 2) Run Npm i in Terminal which will install the dependencies in the package.json file
 3) Run the .js file using Node in Terminal
 4) Enter values into the command prompts